onlinehub0808/-smart-contract-best-practices/docs/attacks/oracle-manipulation.md

 As the number of mirroring participants grows, this increased weight on a single data point can significantly deteriorate error correction mechanisms.
 A similar outcome to a mirroring attack can happen accidentally when a large, uninformed part of a community relies on a single data source.

-To mitigate (purposeful) mirroring attacks, a commit-reveal scheme is ineffective as it does not consider private data transfers between Sybil nodes.
+A commit-reveal scheme is ineffective to mitigate (purposeful) mirroring attacks as it does not consider private data transfers between Sybil nodes.
 Due to the lack of transparency in Sybil communications, mirroring attacks can be very hard to detect in practice.